greg-raven/Uncommon-Sense/_posts/2018-02-22-if-we-lose-control-of-immigration.md

 ---
-title: 'If we lose control of immigration'
+title: "If we lose control of immigration"
 layout: post
 categories:
 - immigration